akvo/rag-doll/readme.md

 - Find a way to have chat sessions per user (based on `from`?)
 Now it is all one=, giant chat.
 - Make MQ messages persistent.
 - Make MQ queues durable.
+- Pika is not thread-safe, use something else.
+- Get GPU working.